Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Word Structure and Redundancy in Vocabulary Design

 One underexplored source of inefficiency in current vocabulary design is the treatment of morphologically related word forms as independent tokens.
 In high-resource languages like English, this often results in large clusters of surface variants—\emph{walk, walks, walking, walked}—each assigned a separate token, despite their shared meaning and structure.

 To quantify this redundancy, we examine the English whole-word tokens in the GPT-4 tokenizer~\citep{openai2024tiktoken}---the base tokenizer for many recent LLMs~\citep{llama3,qwen2.5,olmo2}.
 We use UniMorph's English lexicon~\citep{batsuren-etal-2022-unimorph} to identify tokens that are English words,\footnote{We only consider tokens that start with a leading space as whole word tokens; tokens without it can sometimes occur mid-word (like ``ask'' in ``task'', compared to ``\_ask'').} finding 24.6k such tokens~(\figref{motivation}, left side).\footnote{Out of 100k tokens, there are 41.3k tokens with a leading space in the vocabulary that are composed of English letters.
 Roughly 60\% are identified as valid English words.
 The rest are either code-related terms, sub-words, or proper nouns.
 The other 60k tokens are either sub-words or non-English tokens.} Ignoring case (e.g., equating ``walk'' with ``Walk'') reduces this to 17.7k unique types.
-Further accounting for inflectional and derivational relations reduces this to just 14.3k \bases, a total of 42\% reduction.
+Further accounting for inflectional and derivational relations reduces this to just 14.3k \bases, a total reduction of 42\%.

-Rather than assigning each word form a distinct, independently-learned token, what if we could model these processes as \textsl{\transformations} applied to a compact set of base words?
-Our analysis shows this subset of tokens suffices to reconstruct every in-vocabulary word~(Fig.~\ref{fig:motivation}, left).
-Further, it also shows that the same set of transformations and base words can further represent 98k out-of-vocabulary words~(Fig.~\ref{fig:motivation}, right), which are currently represented using more than one token.
+Rather than assigning each word form a distinct, independently learned token, what if we could model these processes as \textsl{\transformations} applied to a compact set of base words?
+Our analysis shows that, beyond reconstructing every in-vocabulary word, these tokens can further represent 98k out-of-vocabulary words~(Fig.~\ref{fig:motivation}, right), which are currently represented using multiple tokens.

 Altogether, this motivates a structured vocabulary design that composes word forms from shared blocks, yielding vocabularies that are simultaneously more compact and more expressive while scaling effectively across domains and languages.